Welcome to Glenwood Community School District Preschool at Northeast Elementary

 - Literacy

-- Identify 3-5 upper or lower case letters
+- Identify 5-7 upper and lower case letters

 - Math